nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 This indicates that there are confirmed and/or unconfirmed satoshis associated with this address.

-## 8).
+## 9).
 Create an Application Key

-The Application uses another key for its transactions.
+The Application uses an additional key for its transactions.

 ![Setup Application Key](diagrams/setup_app_key_sequence.png)

 Click on the Application Swagger interface, then:
 1. Under `Application Admin` section, expand the `Add Application Key` endpoint.